JuniorDesign2311/JIA2311-TheRedline/README.md

 * Account settings

 ### Bug Fixes
-* When the address is too long, it pushes the heart off the touchable opacity -- fix this by displaying a substring of the address
 * When the title is too long, it pushes the heart off the touchable opacity -- put a word limit on title length
 * Too many callbacks on profile page